d. 30 September 2021, Tallahassee, Florida

-Carlisle Floyd is one of the foremost composers and librettists of opera in the United States today.
+Carlisle Floyd, the "Father of American Opera," was one of the greatest composers and librettists of opera of the last century.
 Born in 1926, Floyd earned B.M. and M.M. degrees in piano and composition at Syracuse University.
 He began his teaching career in 1947 at Florida State University, remaining there until 1976, when he accepted the prestigious M. D. Anderson Professorship at the University of Houston.
-In addition, he is co-founder with David Gockley of the Houston Opera Studio, jointly created by the University of Houston and Houston Grand Opera.
+In addition, he was co-founder with David Gockley of the Houston Opera Studio, jointly created by the University of Houston and Houston Grand Opera.

 His second opera, Wuthering Heights, premiered at Santa Fe Opera in 1958, and continues to have life decades later—a critically acclaimed recording, released by The Florentine Opera in June 2016 on Reference Recordings, was listed in Opera News’ 10 Best Opera Recordings of 2016.

 Based on the Steinbeck novella, Of Mice and Men (1969) is another of Floyd’s most performed works throughout the world.
 It was commissioned by the Ford Foundation and was given its premiere by the Seattle Opera in 1970.

 Bilby’s Doll (1976) and Willie Stark (1981), were both commissioned and produced by the Houston Grand Opera, the latter in association with the Kennedy Center.
 A televised version of the world premiere production of Willie Stark opened WNET’s Great Performances series on the PBS network in September of 1981.

 Cold Sassy Tree (2000), received its premiere at Houston Grand Opera in April 2000.
 Subsequently, it has been performed by Austin Lyric Opera, Central City Opera, Lyric Opera of Kansas City, Opera Carolina, Opera Omaha, San Diego Opera, Utah Opera, and Atlanta Opera.